Simplex-to-Euclidean Bijections for Categorical Flow Matching: ADDITIONAL EXPERIMENTS

 Figure~\ref{fig:corners3} shows that scaling improves the accuracy when there are only 2 categories, but scaling degrades the performance once the number of categories exceeds $2^5$.
 The uniform distribution ($\alpha=1$) is slightly more accurate for $\lambda \in \{0.5, 0.75\}$ than $\lambda=0.99$.
-Otherwise the performance of our method is largely insensitive to $\lambda$ or $\lambda$, with all trained vector fields exhibiting similar accuracy.
+The performance of the method is more sensitive to the the values of $\alpha$ and $\lambda$ as $K$ increases, but we intentionally did not attempt fine-tuning $\alpha$ and $\lambda$ to maximize the empirical performance, since we want an easy-to-use pipeline.